JaxUSA Partnership School Profiles

 University of North Florida (UNF)

-As a top provider of talent in the region and in Florida, UNF offers a dynamic and supportive environment where students have opportunities to excel, gaining real-world experience working with industry leaders.
-With top-tier programs across a variety of disciplines, UNF continues to solidify its reputation as a leader in higher education.
+As a top provider of talent in the region and in Florida, UNF offers a dynamic and supportive environment where students have opportunities to gain real-world experience working with industry leaders.
+With more than 100 programs across a variety of disciplines, UNF is a key partner to support the region’s booming industries, remaining adaptable to meet industry needs.

 Success in Northeast Florida

 UNF’s strategic approach integrates academic learning with practical experience.
-The University’s collaboration with industry leaders provides students with hands-on opportunities through internships, capstone projects and research partnerships.
-Johnson & Johnson’s involvement in the Senior Capstone Design course offers engineering students experience in medical device innovation, while the support of Crowley Logistics helps shape the future of supply chain management through the Crowley Center for Transportation and Logistics.
+The University’s collaboration with industry leaders provides students with real-world learning through internships, capstone projects and research partnerships.
+Starting with the Fall 2025 class, UNF has guaranteed at least one experiential learning experience for every undergraduate student.
+The hands-on opportunities not only provide students with valuable experience, but also connections that often lead to jobs.
+For example, Johnson & Johnson’s involvement in the Senior Capstone Design course offers engineering students experience in medical device innovation, while the support of Crowley Logistics helps shape the future of supply chain management through the Crowley Center for Transportation and Logistics.

 Student & Alumni Stories